Let me Help you.

 Post-war mental health issues

 As a catastrophic tragedy, war has always resulted in a gut-wrenching wave of severe, long-lasting, mental, and physical symptoms, particularly war-related post-traumatic stress disorders, grief, and anxiety, all of which manifest in diverse ways.
 Psychological trauma originates when a person is confronted with an unpleasant incident that leaves them feeling irrelevant in the face of overwhelming threat, worry, and fear.
-While stress affects everyone, severe traumatic consequences of war can be overpowering, psychologically shattering a person and leaving them vulnerable.
+While stress affects everyone, the severe traumatic consequences of war can be overpowering, psychologically shattering a person and leaving them vulnerable.
 Once a person is confronted with a life-threatening condition, more often than not, his coping mechanism fails.

 Mental health issues in conflict zones in numbers